• Home

 Education

 The Reentry Sisters Education Initiative is designed to ensure college persistence and retention for justice-impacted women in community and those being released.
+This initiative will directly combat the 90% college dropout rate among formerly incarcerated individuals during reentry.
+Read our press release.
 Our Education model supports women, including :

 • scholarships